-The letter Dd is a great time to use the book If You Give a Dog a Donut.
+Check out these 8 fun If You Give a Dog a Donut activities that are perfect for Kindergarten and first-grade teachers.
+After all, the letter Dd is a great time to use the book If You Give a Dog a Donut by Laura Numeroff.
 I know you will love all of these If You Give a Dog a Donut Activities and Fun ideas for the week.
-Tying learning into literacy and math skills is a great, solid teaching tip to cover multiple standards in an inventive and engaging way.
+Tying learning into literacy and math skills is a great, solid teaching tip to cover multiple standards in an inventive and engaging way to use If You give a Dog a Donut picture book.

 I love to use this chart (shown in the back) on my smart board to complete an interactive phonics chart with my students.
-My mentor teacher told me 15 plus years ago how charting was a great way to re mediate and accelerate learning for the classroom.
+My mentor teacher told me 15-plus years ago how charting was a great way to re-mediate and accelerate learning in the classroom.
 I have found her wise words to be completely true then and now.
 There is also a student copy they can use to chart along with you to write down many Dd words.

-If you like to chart whole group this is ideal, but what about using the same paper for more than one activity?
-If you like Write the Room, I have an activity for you as well.
-There are three differentiated versions of write the room cards you can use.
+If you like to chart the whole group this is ideal, but what about using the same paper for more than one activity?
+If you like to Write the Room, I have an activity for you as well.
+There are three differentiated versions of write-the-room cards you can use.
 One version contains only the words, another contains the picture and word, and the third contains just the picture.

-Because our unit tie in is to the book If You Give a Dog a Donut, Amazon Affiliate link to the book in case you need it, everything we do revolves around this book.
+Because our unit tie-in is to the book If You Give a Dog a Donut, Amazon Affiliate link to the book in case you need it, everything we do revolves around this book.
 We read the book several times and have a listening station for this book.
-Sequence the story in a pocket chart using these sequencing cards in a natural learning step next.
+Sequence the story in a pocket chart using these sequencing cards in a natural learning step next in If You Give a Dog a Donut Activities and Fun.

 Once we sequence the parts of the story together, I have my students complete a small group sequencing activity.
-I created two sequencing activities to choose from.
+I created two sequencing activities to choose from in this adventure of a dog in a backyard adventure.
+What fun If You Give a Dog a Donut sequencing activities!

 This sequencing sheet is a circle map to show how the story would continue to cycle through IF you give a dog a donut.
 This activity holds 8 out of the 10 parts of the story, making it slightly easier to complete.

-Additionally, There is a second sequencing option which uses ordinal numbers.
+Additionally, there is a second sequencing option that uses ordinal numbers.
 This option holds 10 sequencing options.

-We also LOVE LOVE LOVE writing about what we read.
-To incorporate writing to reflect what we have read a way to express learning.
+We also LOVE writing about what we read.
+To incorporate writing to reflect what we have read as a way to express learning.
 Here is a word wall with three differentiated writing prompts.
 One option is ideal for emergent writers and has the student just writing in what the dog got.
 Another option is slightly more challenging and has the student complete the sentence.
-The last option is more a more experienced writer and is open ended.
+The last option is a more experienced writer and is open-ended.

 Reading Comprehension Activity